MOARdV/AvionicsSystems/README.md

 ## What about RasterPropMonitor?

 My development on RasterPropMonitor has stopped.
-I have no plans to release any additional updates.
-It is available for adoption.
+JohnnyOThan has adopted the mod at [RasterPropMonitor (adopted)](https://forum.kerbalspaceprogram.com/index.php?/topic/190737-18x-110x-rasterpropmonitor-adopted/).

 ## How do I Build MAS?